aditioan/partifys-frontend/README.md

 ## Description
-This project was created for completing group project for COMPSCI 732 course, at The University of Auckland.
+This project was created for the group project in the COMPSCI 732 course, at The University of Auckland.
 We utilize Spotify open API to create a website to host a “Party Playlist” using a Spotify premium account.
 The users must have a Spotify premium account to create the room.
-The backend server for party spotify aplication was created using expressjs, WebRTC and socket io.
-All the signaling process and database connection is done using RESTfull API call.
+The frontend for the party spotify aplication was created using React + Redux + Redux-Saga + Styled Components and socket.io!

 ## Main Features